P-selectin glycoprotein ligand-1: Function

 PSGL-1 is expressed on all white blood cells and plays an important role in the recruitment of white blood cells into inflamed tissue: White blood cells normally do not interact with the endothelium of blood vessels.
 However, inflammation causes the expression of cell adhesion molecules (CAM) such as P-selectin on the surface of the blood vessel wall.
 White blood cells present in flowing blood can interact with CAM.
 The first step in this interaction process is carried out by PSGL-1 interacting with P-selectin and/or E-selectin on endothelial cells and adherent platelets.
 This interaction results in "rolling" of the white blood cell on the endothelial cell surface followed by stable adhesion and transmigration of the white blood cell into the inflamed tissue.
+In 2000 it was reported that PSGL-1 can also be expressed on the surface of platelets, although at a substantially lower level than that seen on the surface of leukocytes.

+Clinical significance

+In inflammation

+The systemic administration of soluble recombinant forms of human PSGL-1 such as rPSGL-Ig or TSGL-Ig can prevent reperfusion injury caused by leukocyte influx after an ischemic insult to various types of vascularized tissues (IRI).
+The protective effects of soluble recombinant forms of PSGL-1, acting as pan-selectin antagonists, has been studied in multiple animal models of solid organ transplant and ARDS.

+In cancer

-In mice it seems to be an immune factor regulating T-cell checkpoints, and it could be a target for future checkpoint inhibitor anti-cancer drugs.
+In mice PSGL-1 acts as an immune factor regulating multiple T-cell checkpoints.
+Consequently, the antagonsim of PSGL-1 engagement and signaling has been proposed as a promising target for future checkpoint inhibitor anti-cancer drugs.